 How Automated Emails Boost Sales?

-Unlike other marketing methods, people expect emails as they know they are going to get it as they sign-up for it, so there is a great level of acceptance already.
+Unlike other marketing methods, people expect emails as they know they are going to get them as they sign-up for it, so there is a great level of acceptance already.

 The average open rate of the emails is 21.73%, quite a higher percentage of reaching out to the targeted audience, not to forget, it varies depending upon industries.